Yuxin916/InternVL_annotation/internvl_chat/README.md

 Without gradient accumulation, **the batch size per iteration is effectively 8 (4 images per GPU across 2 GPUs)**.
 With gradient_accumulation_steps=2, **the effective batch size for parameter updates becomes 8 × 2 = 16**.
 Thus, even though each iteration processes a mini-batch of 8 images, the model updates its weights only after processing an effective batch of 16 images.

+## 📚 Prepare Your Customized Training Data
+1. Prepare **meta_path** for the dataset at [internvl_1_2_finetune_custom.json](shell/data/internvl_1_2_finetune_custom.json)
+   - root is the root directory of the dataset
+   - annotation is the path to the annotation file
+   - data_augment indicates whether data augmentation is needed,
+   - repeat_time is the number of times the dataset is repeated,
+   - length is the number of samples in the dataset
+   -
+2. Preapre the annotation format, can be four types:
+   - Pure text data,
+   - Single-image data,
+   - Multi-image (interleaved) data,
+   - Video data
+   - (We do not require all entries in a JSONL file to be of the same type, meaning your JSONL file can contain **different types of data**.)
+   - See https://internvl.readthedocs.io/en/latest/get_started/chat_data_format.html for more details.

 ## 🛠️ Installation